Yeddyurappa resigns; Karnataka Governor Vajubhai Vala invites Kumaraswamy to form JD(S)-Congress coalition government in 15 days

 The governor has given me 15 days time, but I will form the government much earlier," he said.

+He said a coordination committee would be formed to prepare a common minimum programme to implement the promises made by the two coalition partners.

+Kumaraswamy said there were no other discussions with the coalition partners other than winning the confidence vote.

-He said invitiations have been extended to various regional party chief ministers including West Bengal Chief Minister Mamata Banerjee, Telangana chief minister Chandrashekara Rao, Andhra Pradesh chief minisiter Chandrababu Naidu, besides former up chief ministers Mayavati of UP, Lalu Prasad Yadav of Bihar, Akhilesh Yadav of UP to attend the swearing in ceremony.
+He said invitations have been extended to various regional party chief ministers including West Bengal Chief Minister Mamata Banerjee, Telangana chief minister Chandrashekara Rao, Andhra Pradesh chief minisiter Chandrababu Naidu, besides former up chief ministers Mayavati of UP, Lalu Prasad Yadav of Bihar, Akhilesh Yadav of UP to attend the swearing-in ceremony.

 Mr Kumaraswamy also said that invitations has been sent for former AICC President Sonia Gandhi and current president Rahul Gandhi.